freenas/freenas-docs/userguide/plugins.rst

 Community Plugins
 -----------------

-Switching plugin repositories provides access to community-created plugins. gain access to community created plugins.
-Switch the collection of plugins available by choosing a repository from the :guilabel:`Browse a Collection` drop-down.
+Unoffical and unsupported plugins are available in %brand%.
+To view collections of community plugins, choose a repository from :guilabel:`Browse a Collection`.
 The plugin list updates according to the repository selected.
+Unoffical plugins can be created by following the process outlined in :ref:`Creating Plugins`.